ElJocko/meshwesh/README.md

 ## Globally Installed Packages

 npm must be installed globally.
-All packages are installed locally.
+All other packages are installed locally.

 ## Testing